Galatopita is a delicious traditional Greek custard pie without a crust. It's creamy, low in sugar, and incredibly easy to make!

 - Add the egg, cinnamon, sugar, and water to a small bowl and whisk everything together until well-combined.

 - Brush the egg mixture all over the pie.
+Pour the remaining mixture over the pie and even out the surface with the brush.

 - Bake the pie for about 40-50 minutes, until golden brown.
 It will puff up and deflate a bit as it bakes.
 If you notice the surface becoming darker, cover with some aluminum foil.
 To test if it's done, insert a knife near the middle.
 If it comes out clean, it's ready.